yupenguu/yupenguu.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
 I am a Ph.D. student in the finance group at MIT Sloan School of Management.
 I earned a B.A. in Information Management and Information Systems, and a M.A. in Finance from Tsinghua University.

 My research interests center around entrepreneurial finance, household finance, and big data.